WAFN-FM

-WAFN-FM (92.7 MHz) is an American radio station licensed to serve the community of licensed to Arab, Alabama.
-The station, established in 1977, is currently owned by Fun Media Group, Inc., broadcasts a classic hits format, and features programming from United Stations Radio Networks.
+WAFN-FM (92.7 FM) is an commercial radio station licensed to Arab, Alabama, United States.
+The station, established in 1977, is owned by Fun Media Group, Inc., broadcasts a classic hits format, and features programming from United Stations Radio Networks.

 The station was originally WCRQ-FM, which had various formats.
 The call letters are currently used by a station in Calais, Maine.
 The station was assigned the WAFN-FM call letters by the Federal Communications Commission on September 9, 1999.

 In addition to its usual music programming, WAFN-FM is an affiliate of the Tennessee Titans football radio network.